 So you’ve damaged your media card or other storage medium.
 Now what?
 Junk it?
 Is that the only option?
 You might be surprised to discover that a damaged storage device isn’t just worthy of the dump.

 One Geek’s Trash Is Another’s Treasure.

 It’s true!
-Just because a portable storage device—no matter what size—is nonfunctional, you don’t necessarily need to drop it in the trashcan and feel like you just lost a monetary investment due to poor handling or an unforeseen accident.
-Instead, you can try one of these five frugal ideas:
+Just because a portable storage device, no matter what size, is nonfunctional.
+You don’t necessarily need to drop it in the trashcan and feel like you just lost a monetary investment due to poor handling or an unforeseen accident.
+Instead, you can try one of these five frugal ideas below.

-- Recycle: It’s the environmental friendly choice!
+- Recycle.
+It’s the environmental friendly choice!
 Believe it or not, you can recycle an old or damaged storage medium.
 For example, a Network Assisted Storage device (or NAS) usually consists of a housing with several internal slots for hard drives.
 You could repurpose the housing to store drives that contain your backups.
 Your local computer repair shops might have other recycle ideas, too.
-Recycling flash memory products, a smart choice, eProvided flash drive recycle submission form.
+Recycling flash memory products, a smart choice.

 For information on CD/DVD recovery, click here!